ChrisDarley/cnn_activity_recognition/README.md

 gravity.

-This model achieved 91.9% validation set accuracy and 86.7% test set accuracy, in contrast to the 96% accuracy achieved when using linear dirscriminant analysis on
+This model achieved 91.9% validation set accuracy and 86.7% test set accuracy, in contrast to the 96% accuracy achieved when using linear dirscriminant analysis on the set of processed features also available as part of the dataset.

 Goals to add to this notebook:
 1) add label support for dataloaders so that I can create a confusion matrix that displays acitivities